kashifmannzoor/Generative-AI-use-cases/Retail-and-Consumer-Goods-industry.md

 Review and Optimization:

 The generated descriptions are then fine-tuned for SEO and brand voice consistency before publication.
-> [!CAUTION]
-> Contribute with suggestions for a solution approach to improve

 #### Expected Impact/Business Outcome: